-Variables Estimates COVID Intensity (confirmed .000022 Number of observations = 84 cases) (0.000) F(6, 77) = 52.69 GDP per capita at constant 0026219 Prob > F = 0.0000 prices (=2015) (0.005) R-squared = 0.8041 Average dietary energy .0108127 Adj R-squared = 0.7889 supply adequacy (percent) (3-year average) (0.906) Food inflation 0033838 Mean VIF 1.24 (0.802) Breusch-Pagan / Cook-Weisberg test for heteroskedasticity Ratio of food imports to total -8.341193 Ho: Constant variance exports (0.305) F(1,82) = 0.30 MENA COVID Intensity 0000118 Prob > F = 0.5859 (confirmed cases) (0.042)
+COVID-19 Intensity .000022 Number of observations = 84 (confirmed cases) (0.000) F(6, 77) = 52.69 GDP per capita at constant 0026219 Prob > F = 0.0000 prices (=2015) (0.005) R-squared $= 0.8041$ Average dietary energy .0108127 Adj R-squared = 0.7889 supply adequacy (percent) (3-year average) (0.906) Food inflation 0033838 - Mean VIF 1.24 (0.802) Breusch-Pagan / Cook-Weisberg test for heteroskedasticity Ratio of food imports to -8.341193 - Ho: Constant variance total exports (0.305) F(1, 82) = 0.30 MENA COVID-19 Intensity 0000118 Prob > F = 0.5859 (confirmed cases) (0.042)

-^{}p \(0.01, p \(0.05, p \(0.1 \)
+Table 5.
+Results of regression estimation (2), FI and COVID-19 intensity (confirmed cases)VariablesEstimates p (0.01, p (0.05, p (0.1

-Limitations:
+Limitations

 In evaluating the study results, several limitations need to be taken into account.
-First, the cross-sectional nature of the study does not allow for causality to be inferred, nor was it feasible to assess changes over time which was highly restricted by data insufficiency due to the novelty of the topic.
-Second, classifying countries according to their income level would have enriched the analysis, yet again this was restricted by data availability and would have resulted in lowering the number of observations.
-Third, estimations should not be taken as precise estimates in magnitude being based on cross sectional data that ignores time dimension.
-Fourth, the World Hunger Map data, upon which the second equation is based, covered only those countries already experiencing high prevalence of undernourishment which makes the analysis more restricted.
-Finally, the analysis treated MENA countries as one entity, though, as previously discussed, impact of the pandemic on FS has very country specific effects within the region that should be accounted for, an area needed for further research.
+First, the crosssectional nature of the study does not allow for causality to be inferred, nor was it feasible to assess changes over time, which was highly restricted by data insufficiency due to the novelty of the topic.
+Second, classifying countries according to their income level would have enriched the analysis, but this was restricted by data availability and would have resulted in lowering the number of observations.
+Third, estimations should not be taken as precise estimates in magnitude being based on cross-sectional data that ignore time dimension.
+Fourth, the World Hunger Map data, upon which the second equation is based, only covered countries already experiencing a high prevalence of undernourishment, which makes the analysis more restricted.
+Finally, the analysis treated MENA countries as one entity, though, as previously discussed, the impact of the pandemic on FS has very country-specific effects within the region that should be accounted for, an area that needs further research.
+4. Conclusion and policy implications